-In this section, we create a variety of Cinder Volume Types that leverage both the default capabilities of each driver, as well as the NetApp specific extra specs described in Table 4.8, "NetApp supported Extra Specs for use with Cinder Volume Types".
+In this section, we create a variety of Cinder Volume Types that leverage both the default capabilities of each driver, as well as the NetApp specific extra specs described in Table 4.9, "NetApp supported Extra Specs for use with Cinder Volume Types".

-- The iscsi type provisions Cinder volumes onto any backend that uses the iSCSI storage protocol (in this example, that would be [cdot-iscsi] and [eseries-iscsi]). - The nfs type provisions Cinder volumes onto any backend that uses the NFS storage protocol (in this example, that would be [cdot-nfs]). - The gold type provisions Cinder volumes onto any backend that has a SnapMirror relationship (in this example, that would be [cdot-nfs], although only one of the four NFS exports defined in /etc/cinder/nfs_shares has this support).
+- The iscsi type provisions Cinder volumes onto any backend that uses the iSCSI storage protocol (in this example, that would be [cdot-iscsi] and [eseries-iscsi]). - The nfs type provisions Cinder volumes onto any backend that uses the NFS storage protocol (in this example, that would be [cdot-nfs]). - The gold type provisions Cinder volumes onto any backend that has a SnapMirror relationship (in this example, that would be [cdot-nfs], although only one of the four NFS exports defined in /etc/cinder/nfs_shares has this support). - The silver type provisions Cinder volumes onto any backend that has deduplication enabled (in this example, that would be [cdot-nfs], although only one of the four NFS exports defined in /etc/cinder/nfs_shares has this support).